-To begin a court case, you must be able to find the person whom the case is against.
-Below you will find lots of tips on how to locate someone.
-If you are having a difficult time finding someone, you will need to do something called alternate service.
-If you think you might have to do alternate service, please read carefully the information at www.courts.alaska.gov/shcforms.htm#shc-pac2.Common Sense
+To begin a court case, you must be able to find the person whom the case is against to provide a copy of the Complaint and other documents you file with the court.
+Below you will find tips on how to locate someone.
+If you are having a difficult time finding someone, you may need to do something called alternate service.
+If you think you might have to do alternate service, please read carefully the information at www.courts.alaska.gov/shc/family/shc-184.htm.Common Sense

 Last Known Address

 Attempt service by process server or certified mail if you know the defendant's last known address.

 Contact any known relatives or friends of the defendant.

 Contact the defendant's employer or last known employer.

 Check phone directories and city directories in all towns or cities where you think the defendant may live.
 Your public library may have phone directories for other cities, and many city phone directories are available on the Internet.